Azure/azure-powershell/src/ConnectedKubernetes/ConnectedKubernetes.Autorest/docs/Set-AzConnectedKubernetes.md

 ## DESCRIPTION
 API to set properties of the connected cluster resource.
-If input parameters are not provided, the corresponding properties will be replaced with empty values where possible.
+Replaces all configuration of an existing connected cluster; any properties not specified will be reset to their default values.

 ## EXAMPLES